-8 A Strategy for achieving riparian management in the Wellington Region, draft for consultation need attention in order to maintain or support mauri.
+Iwi of the Wellington Region will be part of the decision-making process in determining where and how we should direct our efforts for promoting riparian management.
+Iwi need to be involved to identify those places that need attention in order to maintain or support mauri.
 Since each river's mauri is different, it is likely the way of restoring the river ecosystem should also vary.
 Only the tangata whenua, as tiaki, know how the waterways have been valued and used by Maori.
 Iwi involvement in projects will be encouraged wherever possible.